emilyantosch/shc_pr3_vl/SOL2/slides_4/main.typ

 ]

 == The Goal of This Chapter
+#slide[
   - You apply strings, for example, for formatted output of data.
   - You organize similar data in fields, matrices and lists.
   - You convert strings to numerical values and apply mathematical functions to numerical values.
+]

 = Strings
 == Strings
 #slide[
   - Strings in C
     - Variables: Pointer to array of primitive data type `char`
     - Memory size managed by programmer